sl5net/autocivP/README.md

 Thanks to all the 0 A.D. players who found it useful.

 ## some goodies
-- are some more chat commands
+- some more chat commands
 - jitsi-chat
 - map-profiles
-- and some other little thinks
+- and some other little things

 Questions & feedback
 For more information, questions and feedback, visit the thread on the [0 A.D. forum](https://wildfiregames.com/forum/topic/107371-autociv-add-ons-profiles-jitsi-team-call).